Dfte/ProjetVoltaire/README.md

 So this tool is very easy to use, the only thing you have to do is to connect to the projet voltaire page and select the mock exam.
 I suggest you use this test because it lasts for a very long time.

 Launch the script using the option -t 150 (will make it more human like).
-Using your mouse point at the sentence then press Ctrl + C
+Using your mouse, point at the sentence then press Ctrl + C

 Now you can get out enjoy the sun since your computer will click automatically at the exact point you selected :) !.

-Tool written in Python3 using pymouse librairie (check install.sh file)
+Tool written in Python3 using pymouse librairie (check install.sh file) works for Linux only